kmcgillivray/kmcgillivray.github.io/about/index.md

 * Promoting lifelong learning
 * Helping people practice creative skills
 * Building neighborly communities
+* The open, accessible web
 * Food as an expression of care and curiosity

-* The open, accessible web
+As a web developer, I work on projects focused on education, community building, and supporting small independent creative businesses.
+On the technical side, I like to focus on the things that make the web awesome: accessibility, progressive enhancement, and open standards.
+I also really like working on pattern design systems.
+Right now I'm on the engineering team at [Kaymbu](https://www.kaymbu.com) and I'm occasionally available for a limited number of freelance projects.

-As a web developer, I'm the co-founder of [Sandcastle](http://sandcastle.co), a web design studio focused on education, community building, and small independent creative businesses.
-As a teacher, I [write articles](https://dev.to/kev_mcg) to help people learn web development, and I was previously a mentor at [Bloc](http://bloc.io) and co-founder of [Code Convoy](http://codeconvoy.com).
+As a teacher, I [write articles](/code) to help people learn web development, and I was previously a mentor at [Bloc](http://bloc.io) and co-founder of [Code Convoy](http://codeconvoy.com).
+My main guiding teaching principle is that creativity is a skill that can be learned, taught, and practiced.
+I think learning web development is an amazing way to not only practice creativity but to connect, explore, and share many diverse interests.

-As a writer and food explorer, I [bake bread](http://convivialbread.com), [write about discoveries](/holy-dinner-plates/), and organize a [winter farmers' market](http://tradingpost.market).
+As a writer and food explorer, I [bake bread](http://voyageurs.co), [write about food discoveries](/holy-dinner-plates/), and organize a [winter farmers' market](http://tradingpost.market).

 I like books, tea, painting, podcasts, chess, and mindfulness.
 My favorite word is "studio."